rbaumgar/openshift-cicd-demo/README.md

 ## Continuous Integration

-On every push or pull-request to the `spring-petclinic` git repository on Gitea git server, the following steps are executed within the Tekton pipeline:
+On every push or pull request to the `spring-petclinic` git repository on the Gitea git server, the following steps are executed within the Tekton pipeline:

-1. Code is cloned from Gitea git server and the unit-tests are run
+1. Code is cloned from the Gitea git server and the unit tests are run
-1. Unit tests are executed and in parallel the code is analyzed by SonarQube for anti-patterns, and a dependency report is generated
+1. Unit tests are executed and in parallel, the code is analyzed by SonarQube for anti-patterns, and a dependency report is generated
-1. Application is packaged as a JAR and released to Sonatype Nexus snapshot repository
+1. Application is packaged as a JAR and released to the Sonatype Nexus snapshot repository
-1. A container image is built in DEV environment using S2I, and pushed to OpenShift internal registry, and tagged with `spring-petclinic:[branch]-[commit-sha]` and `spring-petclinic:latest`
+1. A container image is built in the DEV environment using S2I, pushed to OpenShift internal registry, and tagged with `spring-petclinic:[branch]-[commit-sha]` and `spring-petclinic:latest`
 1. Kubernetes manifests are updated in the Git repository with the image digest that was built within the pipeline
-1. A pull-requested is created on config repo for merging the image digest update into the STAGE environment
+1. A pull request is created on the config repo for merging the image digest update into the STAGE environment

 ![Pipeline Diagram](docs/images/ci-pipeline.svg)

 ## Continuous Delivery

-Argo CD continuously monitor the configurations stored in the Git repository and uses [Kustomize](https://kustomize.io/) to overlay environment specific configurations when deploying the application to DEV and STAGE environments.
+Argo CD continuously monitors the configurations stored in the Git repository and uses [Kustomize](https://kustomize.io/) to overlay environment-specific configurations when deploying the application to DEV and STAGE environments.

 ![Continuous Delivery](docs/images/cd.png)